kizniche/Mycodo/mycodo-manual.rst

 upgrade, or other unforeseen issue.
 Sometimes it is necessary to perform diagnostic actions that can determine the cause of the issue or fix the issue itself.
-The options below are meant to alleviate issues, such as a misconfigured dashboard element causing an error on the Dashboard page, which may cause an inability to access the Dashboard page to correct the issue.
-Deleting all Dashboard Elements may be the most economical method to enable access to the Dashboard page again, at the cost of having to readd all the Dashboard Elements that were once there.
+The options below are meant to alleviate issues, such as a misconfigured dashboard element causing an error on the ``Dash`` page, which may cause an inability to access the ``Dash`` page to correct the issue.
+Deleting all Dashboard Elements may be the most economical method to enable access to the ``Dash`` page again, at the cost of having to readd all the Dashboard Elements that were once there.

 +-------------------------------+-------------------------------------------------+